freeCodeCamp/freeCodeCamp/guide/english/blockchain/types/index.md

 In this type of blockchain the problem of the private blockchain is solved.
 The issue of sole autonomy by vesting the power in the hands of an individual is tackeled by making more than one person in charge.

-A group of people come together to form a consortium or federation.
-Which in turn works together for the common good.
+A group of people come together to form a consortium or federation, which in turn works together for the common good.

 Example : [Energy Web Foundation](http://energyweb.org/)